Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

-The CO emission line profile is derived for each galaxy GMC by assigning to it the GMC model that corresponds to the nearest grid point (in log space for \Mgmc and \Z).
-The total line profiles of the galaxies are derived by adding the line profiles of individual GMCs to a common velocity axis at their respective projected velocities within each galaxy.
-This assumes that the molecular line emission from each GMC is radiatively decoupled from all other GMCs, which is a reasonable assumption due to the large velocity gradients through the galaxies ($\sigma_v$ of $\sim200-500$\,\kms in our model galaxies) and the relatively small internal turbulent line widths expected for the GMC \citep[typically $\sim1-3$\,\kms for Galactic GMCs;][]{heyer09}.
+A given GMC is assigned the CO emission line profile of the GMC model that corresponds to the nearest grid point in the (\g0, \Mgmc, \Z) parameter space.
+A spatial grid of $400\times400$\,pixels is overlayed on each galaxy viewed face-on, and the line profiles of all GMCs within each pixel are added to a common velocity axis, thus resulting in a position-velocity datacube.
+CO moment 0 maps are then constructed by integrating the flux within each pixel in velocity.
+These maps are $40\,{\rm kpc}$ on each side and thus have a resolution of $\sim 100\,{\rm pc/pixel}$.
+By expanding the pixel size to encompass the entire galaxy, the global CO SLED is derived.

-CO moment 0 maps are constructed by overlaying a grid of $500\times500$\,pixels on each galaxy and adding the area-integrated CO line profiles from all GMCs within each pixel to a common velocity axis and integrating this line profile in velocity.
-This way, we create maps with a fixed width of 20\,kpc and a resolution of $\sim80$\,pc.
-By integrating in area instead of velocity, we create total line profiles, and by further integrating these line profiles in velocity space, the CO SLED for the entire galaxy can be derived.
-All this will be examined in the following section and the results discussed further in Section \ref{dis_models}.
+The approach described above assumes that the molecular line emission from each GMC is radiatively decoupled from all other GMCs, due to the significant velocity gradients across the galaxies ($\sim200-500$\,\kms) and the relatively small internal line widths of the individual GMCs ($\sim2-34$\,\kms for the GMCs in G1, G2 and G3).